develprr/metamatic-framework/README.md

 When you think about Metamatic™, think about throwing an ice cube into a glass full of water.

 * Think about the glass.
-It is the Metamatic™ data store, the state container.
+It is the data store, the state container.
 * Think about the water.
 It is the data that splashes into every direction from the glass.
 * Think about the ice cube.
-It is the direct function invocation you call to update the Metamatic™ data container.
+It is the direct function invocation you call to update the data container.

 Metamatic™ provides an easy way to manage your data stores and states inside them.
 In Metamatic™, the data flows typically as follows:

-1. A component updates the Metamatic™ store by directly invoking an updater function that is defined in a store utility file.
+1. A component updates the store by directly invoking an updater function that is defined in a store utility file.
 2. The store updater function in the store utility file updates the store and fires an update event containing a copy of the store itself.
-3. The component/components connected to the store receive the event from the Metamatic™ store.
+3. The component/components connected to the store receive the event from the store.
 4. The connected components update their state from the event and the component refreshes itself.

-* The data maintains its integrity since updating the master copy in the central Metamatic™ data store radiates the change to every place where needed!
+* The data maintains its integrity since updating the master copy in the central data store radiates the change to every place where needed!
 * The data store always fires only copies of itself, therefore there's no way to sneakily mutate the master copy.
 * Events are almost the same as stores since updating a data store fires an event with the same name as the store itself.
 A copy of the store is the passenger of the event.